IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Results and discussion

 \subsubsection{Language-Specific Understanding}

-Performance on pure linguistic tasks is substantially lower and reveals greater variance, underscoring that morphosyntactic mastery lags behind factual recall in most current systems.
-Even the strongest models rarely exceed 60\% on any single language (see Table~\ref{tab:qclass-LU}). \texttt{GPT-5} again leads (52.53 average), followed by \texttt{Claude-4.5} (49.8) and \texttt{DeepSeek-3.2} (46.3) while \texttt{Grok-4-fast} records 44.9.
-Several medium-scale models punch above their parameter count: \texttt{Llama-4-Scout} (41.8, especially strong on Marathi) and \texttt{Gemma-3-27b} (40.9) occasionally outperform larger dense models on morphologically complex languages.
-Smaller models struggle severely, with many scores in the 20--35\% range; as evident in Table~\ref{tab:qclass-LU}, Sanskrit, Sanskrit+Eng, Dogri, Nepali and Santali prove particularly challenging across the board (often <50\% even for frontier systems).
+Performance on pure linguistic tasks is higher than GK questions on all languages except Sanskrit.
+Except \texttt{Gemini}, none of the models rarely exceed 67\% on any single language (see Table~\ref{tab:qclass-LU}). \texttt{Gemini-2.5} again leads (69.8 average), followed by \texttt{GPT-5} (52.5) \texttt{Claude-4.5} (49.8) and \texttt{DeepSeek-3.2} (46.3).
+Several medium-scale models punch above their parameter count: \texttt{Llama-4-Scout} (41.7, especially strong on Marathi) and \texttt{Gemma-3-27b} (42.2) occasionally outperform larger dense models on morphologically complex languages.
+Smaller models struggle severely, with many scores in the 20-35\% range; as evident in Table~\ref{tab:qclass-LU}.
+Sanskrit, Sanskrit+Eng, Dogri, Nepali and Santali prove particularly challenging across the board.

-The gap between general knowledge (Table~\ref{tab:qclass-gk}) and language-specific understanding (Table~\ref{tab:qclass-LU}) shrinks markedly at the frontier: \texttt{GPT-5}, \texttt{Claude-4.5}, and \texttt{DeepSeek-3.2} exhibit the average differences of 10--15 percentage points between the two categories, whereas smaller models drop 5--10 points when moving from factual to linguistic tasks.
-These results indicate that while scaling and refined post-training have significantly improved Indic factual reasoning, deep grammatical and discursive proficiency in low- and extremely low-resource Indic languages remains a critical frontier for further advancement.